 - “I’m so excited to be a part of this expo, and I know that it’s going to be an amazing opportunity for all of us.
 If you have any questions or need any help while you’re there, please feel free to reach out to me.
 I’d love to hear more about what you’re doing and how our company can benefit from it.”

-25. If you’re running low on holiday employee engagement ideas, texting might be an interesting solution for you.
+25. If you’re running low on holiday employee engagement ideas, workplace messaging and texting might be an interesting solution for you.
 Use text messages as a way to connect with employees during important company events.
 This can include awards banquets, holiday parties, or team lunches.
 These messages make sure that they know how to easily get in touch with management if they need anything.

 - “The holiday party is just around the corner.
 And I wanted to let all of you know that I am so proud of everything that we have accomplished this year.
 I hope that you can all join me in celebrating our success with a fun night out together.
 Don’t forget to get your tickets on time!”